-Why do school-age children swear?
+Swearing: why do school-age children do it?

 Children might also swear to fit in socially.
 They might be trying to be part of the group, or to stand out by being funny or adding shock value to their talk.
 Children might also be imitating others when they swear.

-What to do: immediate action
+What to do about swearing: immediate action

-.
+Speak to your child about his choice of words, rather than ignoring his behaviour.
 Your child might or might not fully understand a swear word’s meaning.
 But school-age children do understand that words can hurt or offend others.

-Should I explain what the word means?
+Should you explain what the word means?

-School-age children can benefit from a simple explanation, depending on the individual child.
+School-age children can get some good from a simple explanation.
 If you think your child might have some understanding of the meaning of the word, you can ask her what she thinks the word means.
-Then use general terms to explain why it’s not appropriate.
-For example, you could say, ‘That is a word for private body parts.
-We don’t use it like that in our family’.
+Then use general terms to explain why it’s not OK.

-What to do: the longer term
+What to do about swearing: longer term

-- It’s a good idea for the adults in your home to discuss and agree on acceptable language.
-For example, in some families, expressions such as ‘Oh my god’ are OK, but other words are not.
+It’s a good idea for the adults in your home to discuss and agree on acceptable language, and discuss this with your child.
+For example, in some families, expressions like ‘Oh my god’ are OK, but other words aren’t.

 Praise your child when you notice him dealing more appropriately with anger or frustration.
 For example, if your child tells you that a playmate was using swear words to tease him, praise your child for walking away from the situation and not using those words himself.